jacqueline-lam/shoppies-movie-nominations/README.md

 ## Shopify Frontend Developer Intern Challenge - Summer 2021

 ### Overview
-This is a web app to manage movie nominations for Shoppies.
+This is a web app created to help manage movie nominations for Shoppies.
+It is built using React and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A React UI Freamework, [Material UI](https://material-ui.com/), is also used to implement a responsive UI design.

 ### Contents
 - [Features](#features)